ibm-cloud-docs/direct-link/about.md

 # About IBM Cloud Direct Link

-This section gives more details about the key features and benefits of each of the four IBM Cloud Direct Link offerings.
+This section lets you browse more details about the key features and benefits of each of the four IBM Cloud Direct Link solutions.
   * [**IBM Cloud Direct Link Exchange**](#the-ibm-cloud-direct-link-exchange-solution)
   * [**IBM Cloud Direct Link Connect**](#the-ibm-cloud-direct-link-connect-solution)
   * [**IBM Cloud Direct Link Dedicated**](#the-ibm-cloud-direct-link-dedicated-solution)